-Whether you are a new business seeking low cost waste collection Adelaide services or an established business seeking an alternative supplier or just competitive price quote – Waster is very well positioned to help your business save money on Financial Year 2019/2020 and beyond.
+Whether you are a new business seeking low-cost waste collection Adelaide services or an established business seeking an alternative supplier or competitive price quote, Waster is very well positioned to help your business save money on Financial Year 2019/2020 and beyond.

-Rubbish collection Adelaide: in the Eagle’s song – Hotel California they talk about a place that is easy to enter but hard to get out of – one where it seems like a great idea at the start – but over time it may not seem so great for you.
+Rubbish collection Adelaide: in the Eagle’s song – Hotel California – they talk about a place that is easy to enter but hard to get out of, one where it seems like a great idea at the start, but over time may not seem so great for you.

-We are not saying that most waste management and recycling contracts for rubbish collection Adelaide are hard to leave, but they can be a bit tricky sometimes!
-In this article we will cover how Waster agreements are different and why you can relax knowing that the services delivered by Waster are designed to suit your business needs, not the other way around.
+We are not saying that most waste management and recycling contracts for rubbish collection in Adelaide are hard to leave, but they can be a bit tricky sometimes!
+In this part of the blog, we will cover how Waster agreements are different and why you can relax knowing that the services delivered by Waster are designed to suit your business needs, not the other way around.

 It is always good to know your rights when it comes to rubbish bin hire Adelaide terms and conditions – so you can base any decision you make on accurate information.
 They do say that knowledge is power after all!

-What does the law say re rubbish bin hire Adelaide?
+What does the law say about Adelaide rubbish bin hire?

 You can see details on the rulings here.

-Whilst these rule changes offer much more protection to small businesses – you of course need to enter into any legal contract with your eyes open.
-This applies to anything from buying a car – to rubbish disposal Adelaide collection or whatever.
+Whilst these rule changes offer much more protection to small businesses, you, of course, need to enter into any legal contract with your eyes open.
+This applies to anything from buying a car to even Adelaide rubbish disposal collection or whatever.

-Waster 30 day agreements for rubbish collection Adelaide
+Waster’s 30-day agreements for rubbish collection in Adelaide

-Suffice to say – our services are delivered on flexible 30 day agreements.
-If you want to cancel for whatever reason, simply provide us with 30 days notice in writing (and yes an email will suffice) and we will cancel the agreement and remove the bins.
+If you want to cancel for whatever reason, simply provide us with 30 days notice in writing.
+An email will suffice and we will cancel the agreement and remove the bins.

-Whilst we by no means encourage customers to cancel with us – it does happen on occasion.
-For example, a cafe client failed to get planning permission for a new development and had to close down – we also had a client who was held to contract by a previous waste supplier (check out our article on waste management Melbourne and signing a long term contract).
+Whilst we by no means encourage customers to cancel with us, it does happen on occasion.
+For example, a cafe client failed to get planning permission for new development and had to close down.
+We also had a client who was held to contract by a previous waste supplier.

-Can I change bin sizes etc for rubbish collection Adelaide services?
+Waste management Adelaide: can I change bin sizes for rubbish collection Adelaide services?

-At Waster – we always encourage customers to start with the minimal number of bins required, as you can increase frequency or add additional bins at a later date.
-We have had customers, who have need to change bins as the bin size selected was either too small or too large.
-For example, we had a customer that found their 3m bin too heavy to move around their site – and so wanted to change to more regular collections of 1.1m bins.
+At Waster, we always encourage customers to start with the minimal number of bins required, as you can increase the frequency or add additional bins at a later date.
+We had customers who needed to change bins as the bin size selected was either too small or too large.
+For example, we had a customer that found their 3m bin too heavy to move around their site and wanted to change to more regular collections of 1.1m bins.